AlexanderBaikal/waypoint/README.md

 ## Security model

-`firestore.rules` and `storage.rules` are in the repository, reviewed like any other change, and deployed by CI on every push to `master` — before the app itself, so a release cannot go out assuming an access model that failed to land.
+`firestore.rules` is in the repository, reviewed like any other change, and deployed by CI on every push to `master` — before the app itself, so a release cannot go out assuming an access model that failed to land.
 What is committed here is what the database enforces.